htmlcoderexe/Boten-Dana/sequences/format.md

 ### ``emit_saved_message``

-Emits a saved message from a message pool.
+Emits a saved message the *Message Store*.

 Parameters:

-1. *Message Pool* name.
+1. Message name.
 2. The time to keep the message before deleting, in seconds. -1 keeps the message indefinitely.
 3. A tag to apply to the sent message.